Fund your dream, change your life.

 Trustees are organizations that provide their expertise and endorsement to help borrowers be successful in the Kiva process.
 This endorsement does tie the Trustee’s reputation to the repayment rate of the borrowers they endorse, but there is no financial liability nor do Trustees handle loans, which Kiva disperses directly.

 Trustees add credibility to a borrower by vouching for their character, business and social impact.
 Before endorsing a borrower, a Trustee should feel confident that the borrower has done the work to be successful and that they are committed to repaying the loan.

 For more information on becoming a Trustee, please email firstname.lastname@example.org.

 If you’re a small business owner or entrepreneur who believes you can benefit from a Kiva loan, please reach out to Denver's Kiva Hub Capital Access Manager, Rachael Sall.

-Join Rachael at 9:30am every Monday, Wednesday, and Friday to get your questions answered and to see if Kiva is the right fit for you!
+Join Rachael at 9:30am every Monday to get your questions answered and to see if Kiva is the right fit for you!

 Meeting ID: 758 3196 3158